All Episodes

 And our poverty rate is far above the other races in this country.

-We only make up 12.4 percent of the population, but our poverty rate is still at 25.2 percent.
+We only make up 12.4% of the population, but our poverty rate is still at 25.2%.

-And when you start talking about trying to make Cardi B the stepchild for threats and violence, I'd like to direct you to the state of Michigan when conservative white right wing protesters storm the state capitol with automatic uh weapons, semi-automatic weapons.
+And when you start talking about trying to make Cardi be the stepchild for threats and violence, I'd like to direct you to the state of Michigan when conservative white right-wing protesters stormed the state capitol with automatic weapons, semi-automatic weapons.

-Pastor, I love you, Pastor, but but Pastor, I I was critical in that case too, uh, of people in tactical gear, a very small number of people.
+But Pastor, I was critical in that case, too, of people in tactical gear, a very small number of people.

-Uh and I said they had no business uh maybe legally they can do it, but it doesn't make it the right thing to do when I was outspoken, and I got criticized for it, but I get criticized pretty much for breathing.
+And I was outspoken and I got criticized for it, but I get criticized pretty much for breathing.

-Alice uh Johnson cut gets out of prison and he did that, and Joe and Barack did nothing.
+Alice Johnson gets out of prison and he did that and Joe and Barack did nothing.

-And then you look at the opportunity zones, he did that.
+And then you look at the opportunity zones.

 Joe and Barack did nothing.